GuttPukrr/GuttPukrr/README.md

 I do not tend to interact first unless I know you, so please don't be hesitant to interact!
 I promise, I won't bite! <3

 ꩜ My special interests are The Thing, My Little Pony, OC Creation and Creepypasta !
-My current hyperfixation is : Limbus Company DND Campaign !
+My current hyperfixation is : Evangelion , JJBA : SBR  & The Limbus Company DND Campaign !
 I currently am into playing : The Thing (Remastered), Tomodachi Life, Minecraft and Pokemon!

 𖤓 My OC's may often have a strawpage, so check them out in their respective links below! i also make vocaloid skins , so if you have a request , make one on my straw , cus i dont have a current request box !!